 - The choices investors need to make between short-term profits and long-term sustainability, and what they can do to support models that benefit all parties

 According to recent research, digital platforms are on the rise because they allow both businesses seeking employees and individuals seeking work to connect more easily, reducing friction in the labour market.
 They also help businesses reduce costs by allowing them to respond ﬂexibly to ﬂuctuations in demand, without ﬁxed labour costs.
 The business model also benefits companies by exempting them from offering workers full employee benefits and protections since the workers are recruited as independent contractors.

 Meanwhile, consumers beneﬁt from the increased availability of goods, especially in diﬃcult economic times.
 This means platforms increase consumption opportunities, stimulating prosperity.5 The fact Uber accepted one billion rides in its first five years of existence is testament to customers’ enthusiasm.6

 “The boom in app-based work is also due to the nature of people’s lives now,” says Alex Marshall, president of workers’ union Independent Workers of Great Britain (IWGB).
 “This idea of being able to work flexibly around picking up the kids, instead of two people in the household having to go out and work full time, works for a lot of people.
 That was one of the draws for me.
 But flexibility does not have to come at the cost of workers’ basic rights.
 Companies are always very quick to separate the two and suggest they are mutually exclusive, but we know this is not true – as has been proven with Uber.”

 Why this matters for investors

-The Rest of World research says gig companies can outcompete and potentially replace incumbents because they are not confined by the social and regulatory obligations that slow traditional companies’ growth.4
+The Rest of World research says gig companies can outcompete and potentially replace incumbents because they are not confined by the social and regulatory obligations that slow traditional companies’ growth.11

 Rachel Hargreaves, senior project officer at non-profit organisation and responsible investment advocate ShareAction, says there is also more gig work in the economy than investors may realise, notably through subsidiaries.